 "I think it's a top side who want to challenge for trophies.
 We will think about one game at a time so we'll just try to win the next game," he told Sky Sports News.

-The Spaniard enjoyed success at Anfield by winning the Champions League in 2005, and club owner Roman Abramovich will be hoping he can rescue its European campaign and reignite a faltering Premier League challenge.
+The Spaniard enjoyed success at Anfield by winning the Champions League in 2005, and club owner Roman Abramovich will be hoping he can rescue their European campaign and reignite a faltering Premier League challenge.

 Benitez feels that he can win over fans at Stamford Bridge by showing he is passionate for victories, stating: "The fans all want the same thing as the manager - and that's to win games."